WesleyWong420/Build-Your-Own-LOLBins/README.md

 > Only use Local Admin Account as the user credentials!

 ## Usage
 **NOTE**: BYOL only deploys command-line based obfuscation to bypass string matching rules, such as those written in Sigma Project.
-All file-based Proof-of-Concept payloads, e.g. byol.dll, byol.exe, byol.js etc do not have defensive capabilities and will be flagged by AV vendors.
+All file-based Proof-of-Concept payloads, e.g. `byol.dll`, `byol.exe`, `byol.js` etc do not have defensive capabilities and will be flagged by AV vendors.
 > Although not mandatory, it is recommended to disable any AV solutions before performing a scan simulation!

 [Tutorial](./Documentation.MD)